zhon/mockist-style-javascript-tdd-kata/README.md

 What app do you want to build? **A wisdom sharing greeting bot.**

-How are you going end to end test it? **I think manually testing it will be sufficient.**
+How are you going to end to end test it? **I think manually testing it will be sufficient.**

-Why not automated an end to end test? **When manually running all my end to end tests becomes tedious, I will automate them.**
+Why not automated your end to end test? **Oh, I will just not in this kata.**

 Where are the unit tests and code on the file system? **The code is structured as a standard node.js application:**
 * **Tests are in test/greeter-test.js**
 * **Application code is in lib/greeter.js**

 What is buster? **buster.js is the javascript testing framework I am using for this kata.**

+What is wisdom.js? **That is the man behind the curtain.**

 How do you run the tests? **Open greeter-test.html in Chrome or Firefox (not IE).**